FIshikawa/fsrtools/README.md

 }
 ```

-#### Final step : execute programs via json and manager.
+#### Final step : execute programs via manager with json file.
-After that, you execute the program by fsrsimulate as follows.
+After that, you execute the program via `fsrsimulate` as follows.
 ```bash
 $ fsrsimulate -j parameter.json -lf log.dat --cout
 ```
-You can ignore `--cout` option if you would not like to see the all process.
+You can ignore `--cout` option if you would not like to see the all process explicitly.
-The option allow standard output the log data.
+The option allows standard output of the log.
-Same outputs are int the `log.dat`.
+Same outputs are written in the `log.dat`.
 You can also check the progress of simulations via the following command.
 ```bash
 $ fsrsimulate --log log.dat